Meet the Board

 Stephen believes strongly in local entrepreneurship and community engagement.
 He has served on management boards in schools, churches, and municipalities.
 Stephen is keenly aware of the needs of others around him and seeks to make life better for them.
 He works hard and uses his resources, when possible, to improve the community in which he lives.

-He resides with his wife of over 50 years north of Perth Road.
-Since moving there in 2011 he has become very involved with the local community.
-He served a term on the South Frontenac Police Services Board, is the Chair of the Session of Perth Road United Church, where he also sings in their choir.
+Steve has served a term on the South Frontenac Police Services Board, is the Chair of the Session of Perth Road United Church, where he also sings in their choir.
 He is on the Board of the Perth Road Sunday School Hall Community Centre, an active volunteer of the Tuesday lunch program and a member of the South Frontenac Seniors Housing Committee.

 Stephen believes strongly in the values and principles of the credit union and will bring considerable experience to our board table.